Do You Struggle To Make Time For Health and Fitness Because Of Your Busy Schedule?

-Hi, my name is Brittany Noel Robles, the co-founder of The White Coat Trainer.
-I have a dual degree in Medicine and Public Health and work as a house physician in OBGYN.
+Hi, my name is Brittany Robles, the co-founder of The White Coat Trainer.
+I have a dual degree in Medicine and Public Health and also am a resident physician in OBGYN.
 My fitness journey began in medical school when I was 22 years old.
 Like most women, I had a preconceived notion that lifting weights would make me look too muscular, so my high school and college gym sessions were spent running on the treadmill, and becoming a master on the stairs.
 I stayed as far away from the weights as possible.